-In over twenty-five years listening to the Address at the Commemoration of Benefactors service, I cannot disassociate the well fed, robed, bewigged and enthroned portrait of Sir Nathaniel Lloyd hanging in its golden glory behind High Table as the archetypal image of the college benefactors we remember to-day.
-Nathaniel Lloyd spent his money beautifying the modest medieval brick facade of Dr Eden’s ‘poor college’.
+In over 25 years listening to the Address at the Commemoration of Benefactors service, I cannot disassociate the well-fed, robed, bewigged and enthroned portrait of Sir Nathanael Lloyd hanging in its golden glory behind High Table as the archetypal image of the college benefactors we remember to-day.
+Nathanael Lloyd spent his money beautifying the modest medieval brick facade of Dr Eden’s ‘poor college’.
 In return, he ordered that his portrait and the largest memorial in this chapel be put up in his honour.
 In these terms benefaction was a tradition of transactional self-aggrandisement.

 The motivation for these benefactions remains clear.
 But, what of other forms of giving where no material exchange is involved yet the College is clearly a substantial beneficiary?
 I would like to suggest that Henry Fawcett and his wife Millicent Garrett Fawcett are a powerful story of ‘benefaction by example’.
 Their moving double portrait by Ford Maddox Brown, hangs in the National Portrait Gallery.